-Getting around and going to other drivable destinations in Luzon from the sprawling metropolis can be difficult for first-time visitors and tourists.
+Getting around Manila and going to other drivable destinations in Luzon from the sprawling metropolis can be difficult for first-time visitors and tourists.
 While public transport is available, it can be complex and rather confusing.
 This is why opting for car rentals in Manila has become a popular and smart choice for travelers.

 Read on to find out everything you need to know when renting a car in Manila:

 There are many reasons why booking a self-drive car rental in the Philippines can be a smart and fitting travel decision for travelers.
 Here are some of the reasons why you should consider car rentals when traveling in and around Manila: